 In this contribution, a reorganization of MVD syntax structure is proposed: the context coded MVD syntax elements for multiple MVDs are grouped so as to the bypass coded MVD syntax elements.
 With this new organizing method for MVD syntax elements, it is claimed the worst case throughput of the CABAC engine can be improved.

-Specification text
+Specification text of Proposal 1